 In severe cases, atrial fibrillation can also lead to a life-threatening stroke or pulmonary embolism.

 People who consume just one to three standard servings of hard liquor or wine per day can develop atrial fibrillation accompanied by palpitations and additional symptoms.
 However, moderate beer consumption does not appear to trigger increased Afib risks.
 When consumed in excessive amounts, all types of alcohol can contribute to the development of the condition.
 This pattern of consumption can take the form of binge-drinking or ongoing heavy intake.

 Episodic or chronic heavy drinking can also lead to another type of heartbeat irregularity called ventricular tachycardia.
 While Afib affects the heart’s upper chambers, this second condition affects the lower chambers.
 The core symptoms of alcohol-induced ventricular tachycardia mirror the core symptoms of atrial fibrillation.
-Severe cases of the condition can lead to complete heart stoppage and death.
+Severe cases of the disease can lead to a complete heart stoppage and death.

 Alcohol and Heart Rate